mradionov/karma-jasmine-diff-reporter/README.md

 You can use any [colors](https://github.com/chalk/chalk#styles) that a supported by [`chalk`](https://github.com/chalk/chalk).

 Defaults for "expected" message is red background with white text and for "actual" - green background with white text.
+Default background and foreground is for a part of Jasmine object that was not changed, it allows to highlight the rest of the object and distinguish it from matcher text.

 If you have `colors:false` in Karma config, none of the custom or default colors will be used, diffs will be inversed instead.